jborichevskiy/up-and-to-the-right/content/about.md

 **Always** • I enjoy learning and building things with computers.
 Passionate about cognitive science, environmental sustainability, and software engineering.

-**Future** • Looking for opportunities for connecting my passions with big problems - if you have a suggestion, please reach out via below links.
-Areas of interest include cleaner energy, effective education and therapy, lowering cost of access to space, artificial intelligence, and better institutional and democratic decision-making.
+**Future** • Looking for opportunities for connecting my passions with solving big problems - if you have a suggestion, please reach out via below links.
+Areas of interest include cleaner energy, more effective education and therapy, lowering cost of access to space, artificial intelligence, and better institutional and democratic decision-making.

-**Now** • Founding Engineer at [Vigilant](https://vigilant.cc) in New York City, where I work with lots of open data and do backened development with some SRE.
+**Now** • Developing [greenCart](https://getmakerlog.com/products/greencartapp) for the [Fixathon](https://fixathon.io/).
+Exploring some long-neglected ideas and side projects.
+Reviewing Calculus with [Paul's Online Notes](http://tutorial.math.lamar.edu/).

-**Before** • Grew up in Sacramento, California.
+**Before** • Founding Engineer at [Vigilant](https://vigilant.cc), where I worked on acquiring lots of public data, back-end development, and some SRE.
 Co-founded [Yedi Software](https://www.yedi.io/), an attempt at improving 3PL marketplace efficiency.
+Grew up in Sacramento, California.

 Citizen of Planet Earth.